NBISweden/workshop-genome_annotation/labs/assembly_check.md

 # Introduction

 Before starting an annotation project, we need to carefully inspect the assembly to identify potential problems before running expensive computes.
-You can look at i) the Fragmentation (N50, N90, how many short contigs); ii) the Sanity of the fasta file (Presence of Ns, presence of ambiguous nucleotides, presence of lowercase nucleotides, single line sequences vs multiline sequences); iii) completeness using BUSCO; iv) presence of organelles; v) Others (GC content, How distant the investigated species is from the others annotated species available).
+You can look at i) the fragmentation (N50, N90, how many short contigs); ii) the sanity of the fasta file (presence of Ns, presence of ambiguous nucleotides, presence of lowercase nucleotides, single line sequences vs multiline sequences); iii) completeness using BUSCO; iv) presence of organelles; v) others (GC content, how distant the investigated species is from the others annotated species available).
 The two next exercices will perform some of these checks.

 ## 1 Checking the gene space of your assembly